RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-GUIDE.rst

 Assert
 *******
-Previously, a failing assertion caused early termination of kernels and the application to exit with a line number, file, and failing condition printed to the screen.
-This issue is now fixed and the assert() and abort() functions are implemented for HIP device code.
-NOTE: There may be a performance impact in the use of device assertions in its current form.
+The assert() and abort() functions are implemented for HIP device code.

+**NOTE**: There may be a performance impact in the use of device assertions in its current form.

 You may choose to disable the assertion in the production code.
 For example, to disable an assertion of: